 Important Questions To Ask Your Loan Officer

 If you are in the market for a California Jumbo mortgage, here are three important questions to ask when obtaining a quote from a loan officer.

 - What jumbo mortgage loan programs do you have?

 - What jumbo mortgage alternatives do you offer?

-- Do you have zero point/zero cost jumbo mortgage loans?
+- Do you have zero-point jumbo mortgage loans?

-Always keep in mind that this is your mortgage so make sure you find a Loan Officer that is willing to answer these and other questions.
+Always remember that this is your mortgage, so make sure you find a loan officer willing to answer these and other questions.

-At JB Mortgage Capital, Inc. our Jumbo mortgages come with great terms.
-Our team works hard to provide the best possible terms whether you’re buying a new home or refinancing a current mortgage.
-In addition to the traditional Jumbo mortgage, we offer a Jumbo alternative (see below).
+At JB Mortgage Capital, Inc., our team works hard to provide the best possible terms, whether you’re buying a new home or refinancing a current mortgage.